 The distant learning course is online and you will receive at one-month intervals some new material and plenty of suggestions on how to practise within your life as it is now.
 This is where we start.

-The course can be completed within a year but allowing for the ups and downs of life you could take up to 18 months.
+The course can be completed within 14 months but allowing for the ups and downs of life you could take up to 1½ - 2 years.

-During that time you will have unlimited access to Sonia via email and a monthly conversation over the phone.
+During that time you will have unlimited access to Ad via email and a monthly conversation over the phone.

-I divided the year into six modules, spending about two months on each module.
+We divided the year into seven modules, spending about two months on each module.

 The first module.